Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 $$\mathrm{Ox_1}+\mathrm{e^-}\rightarrow \mathrm{Red_1}$$

-Imagine we are electrons, why sometimes we flow from A to B and sometimes from B to A?
+Imagine we are electrons, why sometimes do we flow from A to B and sometimes from B to A?
 What is the driving force behind that?
 Well, simply put, we always want to flow to somewhere we feel more comfortable (low potential energy).
-This is universal regardlessly if it is a homogeneous electron transfer or heterogeneous electron transfer (Fig. 2): To reduce $\mathrm{Ox_1}$ to $\mathrm{Red_1}$, the electrons may be injected from another reducing agent $\mathrm{Red_2}$ where the electrons are more uncomfortable (high potential energy) or from electrode that is purposely maintained at high (negative) potential.
+This is universal regardless if it is a homogeneous electron transfer or heterogeneous electron transfer (Fig. 2): To reduce $\mathrm{Ox_1}$ to $\mathrm{Red_1}$, the electrons may be injected from another reducing agent $\mathrm{Red_2}$ where the electrons are more uncomfortable (high potential energy) or from an electrode that is purposely maintained at the high (negative) potential.

 <p align="center">
 <img src="http://ShengxiangWuPlasmonic.github.io/images/Blog_3_Fig_6.jpg" width="516">